Skip to main content

 "Who is it for?"

 Does the page make clear who it is built for?
-"For Indian DTC brands doing over ₹10 lakh/month" is specific.
+"For Indian D2C brands doing over ₹10 lakh/month" is specific.
 "For businesses of all sizes" is not.
 Specific positioning increases CVR by creating instant recognition in the right visitor.

 03